Mlatišuma: Austro-Russian–Turkish War (1735–39)

 A new war broke out, and the Serbian Militia and Mlatišuma were mobilized.

 The Military Governor notified the people of the organization of the Militia in Serbia to set up outposts along the Habsburg–Ottoman border.
 The population quickly responded, and, beside the regular army under the two ober-kapetans and fifteen (unter-)kapetans, 13 companies of "hajduks" were collected, who were to be used for protection of the border and other services.
 The army was divided into 18 companies, in four groups.
-The most notable obor-kapetans were Vuk Isaković from Crna Bara, Mlatišuma and Kosta Dimitrijević from Paraćin.
+The most notable obercapitains were Vuk Isaković from Crna Bara, Mlatišuma and Kosta Dimitrijević from Paraćin.
 In Kragujevac, there were two companies of 500 soldiers each.

 His forces attacked Užice.
 Mlatišuma's forces liberated Kruševac on 20 July 1737 and carried much cattle.
 Colonel Lentulus ordered that part of the cattle be returned to the population, the second part was sent to Sekendorf, the third held by the colonel to the need of his army.

 On 7 January 1739 he led attacks in Morava and Rudnik.

 He had settled 1,000 Christians in Habsburg territory after the war, during what is known as the "Second Great Migration".
 He was imprisoned in 1740, and is believed to have died the same year.